lolo77/TopSecret/README.md

 - **crypto keys**
 - **seed phrases**
 - transmit mail-filtered files
-- share multi-secret file infos
+- share multi-secret file info

 ...into some *innocent* vacation or family photos or any PDF document.
 -> It can now be stored in the cloud and kept **secure** !